cbrnr/python-intro-short/05-Conditions/05-Conditions.md

 True
 ```

-The `not` operator inverts a boolean expression:
+The `not` keyword inverts a boolean expression:
 ```python
 >>> not True
 False